 Subsequently by letting the embryos develop to the blastocyst stage the embryologist will be able to make a better choice of which embryo(s) to transfer back.
 We achieve higher pregnancy success in doing this because those embryos that manage to become blastocyst in the lab have a higher potential to implant in the womb.
 Accordingly, we advise that if embryos develop into good quality blastocysts we replace a fewer number.
 This is because a blastocysts has a much greater potential to form a pregnancy and therefore it is more likely that a multiple pregnancy will develop if we transfer more than one.

 What is the difference between a normal embryo transfer and a blastocyst transfer?

 The transfer procedure for a blastocyst is identical to that for a normal embryo transfer.
 However, the key difference is that a blastocyst is implanted back into the womb five to six days following the egg collection whereas an embryo is implanted two to three days following egg collection.

 What are the risks of a blastocyst transfer?

 In practice however, it is very rare for no embryos to develop to a blastocyst.
-If the embryologists have any concerns about the development they will discuss the possibility of transferring the embryos back into the womb earlier and not letting them develop to blastocysts.
+If our embryologists have any concerns about embryo development they will discuss the possibility of transferring the embryos earlier and not waiting for them to develop to blastocysts.